strapdata/elassandra/README.md

 Like Elasticsearch, Elasticassandra uses [Maven](http://maven.apache.org) for its build system.

-Simply run the @mvn clean package -DskipTests@ command in the cloned directory.
-The distribution will be created under @target/releases@.
+Simply run the 'mvn clean package -DskipTests' command in the cloned directory.
+The distribution will be created under *target/releases*.

 ### Installation